mozilla/mozjpeg/BUILDING.md

     make dmg

 Create Mac package/disk image.
-This requires pkgbuild and productbuild, which are installed by default on OS X 10.7 and later and which can be obtained by installing Xcode 3.2.6 (with the "Unix Development" option) on OS X 10.6.
+This requires pkgbuild and productbuild, which are installed by default on OS X 10.7 and later.
-Packages built in this manner can be installed on OS X 10.5 and later, but they must be built on OS X 10.6 or later.

-In order to create a Mac package/disk image that contains universal x86-64/i386/ARM binaries, set any of the following CMake variables:
+In order to create a Mac package/disk image that contains universal x86-64/ARM binaries, set the following CMake variable:

-* `OSX_32BIT_BUILD`: Directory containing an i386 (32-bit) Mac or iOS build of
-  libjpeg-turbo to include in the universal binaries
 * `IOS_ARMV8_BUILD`: Directory containing an ARMv8 (64-bit) iOS build of
   libjpeg-turbo to include in the universal binaries

-You should first use CMake to configure i386 and/or ARMv8 sub-builds of libjpeg-turbo (see "Build Recipes" and "Building libjpeg-turbo for iOS" above) in build directories that match those specified in the aforementioned CMake variables.
-Next, configure the primary build of libjpeg-turbo as an out-of-tree build, specifying one or more of the aforementioned CMake variables, and build it.
+You should first use CMake to configure an ARMv8 sub-build of libjpeg-turbo (see "Building libjpeg-turbo for iOS" above) in a build directory that matches the one specified in the aforementioned CMake variable.
+Next, configure the primary (x86-64) build of libjpeg-turbo as an out-of-tree build, specifying the aforementioned CMake variable, and build it.
 Once the primary build has been built, run `make dmg` from the build directory.
-The packaging system will build the sub-builds, use lipo to combine them into a single set of universal binaries, then package the universal binaries.
+The packaging system will build the sub-build, use lipo to combine it with the primary build into a single set of universal binaries, then package the universal binaries.

 Windows